BarisTekir/cv-project-app/README.md

 - Edit client information
 - Delete client
 - Search client
-- Export all clients into Excel file
+- Export all clients to Excel file

 ## Technologies Used